 To estimate between-session survival, we analysed the mark-recapture data to estimate recapture and survival rates using Cormack-Jolly-Seber models in program MARK.
 At each site, there were three primary trapping sessions of four nights, for a total of 12 time intervals in the input file.
 Because quolls prey on melomys, we hypothesised that survival rates of melomys would be lower between trapping sessions at sites with quolls than at sites without quolls.
 We included two groups, quoll-free (control) and quoll-invaded (impact), in the input file.
 We ran a series of models in MARK to test the following a priori hypotheses: (1) survival rates between sessions are lower at quoll-free sites than at quoll-invaded sites; (2) survival rates are lower between sessions than within sessions, but are unaffected by quolls; (3) survival is constant through time; and (4) survival varies through time.
-All candidate models were ranked according to their AICc values and associated AIC weights (Burnham & Anderson 1998).(Burnham & Anderson 1998) (Buckland et al. 1997)
+All candidate models were ranked according to their AICc values and associated AIC weights (Burnham & Anderson 1998).
+Models with AICc values < 2 were considered to be well supported by the data (Burnham & Anderson 1998).
+We used Akaike’s Weights, which are proportional to the normalized, relative likelihood of each model, and to determine which of these models was most plausible (Buckland et al. 1997).

 To test whether the presence of quolls impacted melomys population size, we used a hierarchical model in which population size was made a function of quoll presence/absence, capture session, and the interaction between these factors.
 Population size at each site during each session is estimated in this process, and we fitted this model in a Bayesian framework.
 Our observations consisted of a capture history for each observed individual over the number of nights at each site for each trapping session.
 We denoted the number of individuals at site s during session k as Nks.
-To estimate Nks we used a closed population mark-recapture analysis in which each individual, I, was either observed, or not, according to a Bernoulli distribution:
+To estimate Nks we used a closed population mark-recapture analysis in which each individual, i, was either observed, or not (Oiks), according to a Bernoulli distribution:

 Oiks ~ Bernoulli(ds)

+Where ds denotes the expected detection probability within session s.
 Our previous MARK analysis found clear evidence for variation in detection probability across sessions, but detection probabilities of melomys on Indian Island had previously been found not to vary measurably between individuals nor to change over time within a trapping session (Jolly et al. 2019).
 Thus, we made detection probability a function of session according to:

 logit(ds) = μd + ts

-Where ds denotes the expected detection probability within session s, μd is the expected detection probability in the first session, and ts denotes the (categorical) effect of session on detection.
+Where μd is the expected detection probability in the first session, and ts denotes the (categorical) effect of session on detection.

-We used the “data augmentation” method (Tanner & Wong 1987; Royle et al. 2007; Kery & Schaub 2011) in combination with this detection probability to estimate Nks for each site.session.
-Using this approach, the data were ‘padded’ by adding an arbitrary number of zero-only encounter histories of ‘potential’ unobserved individuals.
-The augmented dataset was modelled as a zero-inflated model (Royle et al. 2007) which changes the problem from estimating a count, to estimating a proportion.
-This was executed by adding a latent binary indicator variable, Riks, to classify each row in the augmented data matrix as a ‘real’ individual or not, where Riks~ Bernoulli(Ωks).
-The parameter Ωks was estimated from the data, and Nks = i Riks.
+We used the “data augmentation” method (Tanner & Wong 1987; Royle et al. 2007; Kery & Schaub 2011) in combination with this detection probability to estimate Nks for each site per session (site.session).
+Using this approach, the data were ‘padded’ to a given size by adding an arbitrary number of zero-only encounter histories of ‘potential’ unobserved individuals.
+The augmented dataset was then modelled as a zero-inflated model (Royle et al. 2007) which changes the problem from estimating a count, to estimating a proportion.
+This was executed by adding a latent binary indicator variable, Riks, (taking values of either 0 or 1) to classify each row in the augmented data matrix as a ‘real’ individual or not, where Riks~ Bernoulli(Ωks).
+The parameter Ωks is the proportion of the padded population that is real, and Nks = i Riks.

 We then made Ωks (which scales with population size) a function of quoll presence/absence, qc; session, bk; and the interaction between the two: